 - Location: private collection.

-- Portrait of the artists’s mother.
+- Portrait of the artists’s mother / The Mother.

 - Portrait of the Children of James S. Hoyle, Esq.